ahessmat/flagcaddy/README.md

 5. **LLM dispatcher** – optionally shells out to `codex exec`, batching the most recent high-signal events into a single prompt.
 Cooldown timers and novelty thresholds ensure only meaningful changes trigger token usage.
+6. **Web UI** – `flagcaddy serve` exposes a FastAPI backend plus a lightweight browser frontend to browse sessions and their recommendations from any device on your network.

 ---